ashdavies/talks/2018-10-26-preparing-your-app-for-google-play-instant/2018-10-26-preparing-your-app-for-google-play-instant.md

 ![autoplay loop](material-progress-indicator.mp4)

+^ How often have you seen this when trying to install?

-^ Long installation times leading cause of cancellation
+^ Long installation times one of the leading cause of cancellation

+^ User acquisition funnel already difficult

 ---